badhasof/DhiWise-Flutter-Code/lib/docs/store_integration_guide.md

 ### 3. Configure IAP Products in Google Play Console

 1. In Google Play Console, go to **All apps** > **[Your App]** > **Monetize** > **Products** > **In-app products**
-2. Click **Create subscription** to add new subscription products
+2. Click **Create subscription** to add new subscription products and **Create managed product** for one-time purchases
 3. For LinguaX, create the following products:
    - Monthly Premium Subscription
-   - Annual Premium Subscription
+   - Lifetime Access (as a one-time purchase)
 4. For each product, configure:
    - Product ID (use the same IDs configured in RevenueCat)
    - Name
    - Description
    - Price
-   - Subscription period
+   - Subscription period (for subscription)
-   - Free trial period (if applicable)

 ### 4. Set Up Real-Time Developer Notifications